RailEduKit/SigLab-3Dmodels/README.md

 #### Automatic Installation (Recommended)

-The `dependencies.sh` script provides an automated way to install all required dependencies.
+The `scripts/install_dependencies.sh` script provides an automated way to install all required dependencies.
 It will:
 - Check for required tools (OpenSCAD and git)
 - Determine the OpenSCAD library path
 - Install/update all required repositories